-The fact that assets which are subject to a charge which is expressed to be a fixed charge are of a shifting or fluctuating character will not in itself render the charge a floating charge if the chargor is restricted from dealing with the assets, for example by means of a covenant not to dispose of or charge the assets in question and to pay the proceeds of such assets into a bank account which is blocked or subject to restrictions imposed and enforced by the chargee.79
+The fact that assets which are subject to a charge which is expressed to be a fixed charge are of a shifting or fluctuating character will not in itself render the charge a floating charge if the chargor is restricted from dealing with the assets, for example by means of a covenant not to dispose of or charge the assets in question and to pay the proceeds of such assets into a bank account which is blocked or subject to restrictions imposed and enforced by the charge.7991

 The extent to which a chargor is able to deal in the assets has been subject to much judicial consideration, particularly in relation to receivables.
-It had in the past been suggested it was possible to separate a book debt from its proceeds and grant a fixed charge over book debt and a floating charge over the proceeds and this was considered by the Privy Council in Agnew v The Commissioner of Inland Revenue (Re Brumark Investments Limited).80 It was held that it is not possible to separate a book debt and its proceeds for this purpose.
+It had in the past been suggested it was possible to separate a book debt from its proceeds and grant a fixed charge over book debt and a floating charge over the proceeds and this was considered by the Privy Council in Agnew v The Commissioner of Inland Revenue (Re Brumark Investments Limited).8092 It was held that it is not possible to separate a book debt and its proceeds for this purpose.
 Therefore a charge that purports to create a fixed charge on a book debt but a floating charge on the proceeds must be construed as a floating charge.

 Lord Millet in the Brumark Investments case described a two stage process for determining whether a charge was a fixed or a floating charge.
 The first stage involved construing the security document to understand the intention of the parties.
 However, the object at this stage is not to discover whether the parties intended to create a fixed or a floating charge.
 The object is to ascertain the nature of the rights and obligations which the parties intended to grant each other in respect of the charged assets.
 The second stage of the process is one of categorisation.
 This is a matter of law and not of intention.
-If the intention of the parties, properly gathered from the language of the security document, is to grant the chargor rights in respect of the charged assets which are inconsistent with the nature of a fixed charge, then the charge cannot be a fixed charge however the parties may have chosen to describe it.
-The decision in Brumark Investments confirms that it is inconsistent with the existence of a fixed charge that the assets subject to it can be released from the security at the will of the chargor without the consent of the chargee; there must be real, and not merely illusory, control provisions in respect of the charged assets.
+If the intention of the parties, properly gathered from the language of the security document, is to grant the chargor rights in respect of the charge cannot be a fixed charge however the parties may have chosen to describe it.
+The decision in Brumark Investments confirms that it is inconsistent with the existence of a fixed charge that the assets subject to it can be released from the security at the will of the chargor without the consent of the chargee assets.